-Vatican says Pope John Paul II was aware of misconduct allegations against ex-cardinal McCarrick nearly 2 decades before his removal
+Vatican’s McCarrick report says Pope John Paul II knew of misconduct allegations nearly two decades before cardinal’s removal

 McCarrick was defrocked by the church last year, a historic punishment for a one-time cardinal.

-McCarrick was named a cardinal by John Paul II, and some Vatican officials had braced for the possibility that the report could tarnish the reputation of his pontificate.

 McCarrick’s case, when it became public, caused extraordinary tremors within the U.S. church, which has been contending for more than two decades with the scale of the sexual abuse crisis.
-The ripples spilled across the global church soon after, when a former Vatican ambassador to the United States, Carlo Maria Viganò, released a public letter saying that both Francis and his predecessor, Pope Benedict XVI, had known about McCarrick’s misconduct with young men.
+The ripples spilled across the global church soon after, when Viganò, a former Vatican ambassador to the United States, released a public letter saying that both Francis and his predecessor, Pope Benedict XVI, had known about McCarrick’s misconduct with young men.

 Viganò portrayed Benedict as trying to quietly discipline McCarrick and Francis as lifting those sanctions.
 A former McCarrick aide has since bolstered Viganò claim that the Vatican had tried to push McCarrick to retreat from public life during Benedict’s papacy.
 But it is also clear that, even while Benedict remained pope, McCarrick ignored the orders and retained his role as a world-traveling representative of the church.